MeGaNeKoS/GeoBypasser/README.md

 Proxy selection follows these rules:

-1. **Tab specific rule** – if a tab is assigned a proxy it takes priority.
+1. **Tab specific rule** – If a tab is assigned a proxy, it takes priority. **All network requests** from that tab will be proxied.
-2. **Main site rule** – if the tab URL's domain matches a configured rule the proxy from that rule is used.
+2. **Main site rule** – If the tab URL's domain matches a configured rule, the proxy from that rule is used. **All network requests** from that tab will be proxied.
-3. **Request domain rule** – existing rules that match the request URL.
+3. **Request domain rule** – If the request URL matches an existing rule, **only those specific requests** will be proxied.
-4. **Default proxy** – used when no other rule matches.
+4. **Default proxy** – Used when no other rule matches.
-5. Direct connection otherwise.
+5. **Direct connection** – Used when no proxy rules apply.

 ```mermaid
 flowchart TD